United States District Court

 5. Incorporation by reference is permitted; however, the pages incorporated count against the incorporating party’s page limit.
 For example, if Defendant A moves for summary judgment on Issue A and uses five pages to set forth its position on Issue A, Defendant B can incorporate Defendant A’s Issue A arguments by reference.
 In this example, Defendant B’s memorandum of law in support of a motion for summary judgment on any other issues Defendant B raises shall not exceed twenty-five pages, which together with the five pages incorporated on Issue A, totals thirty pages.
 The aim here is to prevent parties in a multiple-plaintiff or multiple-defendant case from skirting the thirty-page limit.

-Parties may submit proposed orders to the following email address: proposed_order_daniel@ilnd.uscourts.gov.
-Parties must copy all other parties when submitting proposed orders.
-The email’s subject line must include the case name, case number, and the docket number of the corresponding motion.
+Parties may submit proposed orders.
+To do so, a party must (1) file the proposed order as an attachment to its motion and (2) submit a word version of the proposed order to the following email address: proposed_order_daniel@ilnd.uscourts.gov.
+The email’s subject line must include the case number, case name, and the docket number of the corresponding motion.

 Transcripts may be ordered through the Court’s online Transcript Order Form (/transcript-order-form.aspx).
 Please contact Judge Jeremy C. Daniel’s official court reporter, Krista Burgeson, krista_burgeson@ilnd.uscourts.gov, to (a) obtain pre-approval of any request for transcript delivery under the ordinary 30-day delivery; (b) give advance notice for a request for a realtime rough draft transcript of a trial or other hearing that may reasonably be expected to last more than a half day; and (c) to check on the status of a transcript order.